-All Ph.D. students are required to enroll in a 2 credit hour course the semester they complete their qualifying examination, ASC 767, Dissertation Residency Credit.
-They will be charged at the in-state tuition rate plus mandatory fees.
+All Ph.D. students are required to enroll in 2 credit hour of ASC 767, Dissertation Residency Credit after they have completed their qualifying exam.
 Students will remain continuously enrolled in this course every fall and spring semester until they have completed and defended the dissertation.
 This will constitute full-time enrollment.
 Students are required to complete a minimum of two semesters of 767 before they can graduate.